Americanization: Media and popular culture

+Sports

 Business and brands

-Of the top ten global brands (2017) by revenue, seven are based in the United States: Apple Inc., Google, Microsoft, Coca-Cola, Amazon (company), Facebook and IBM.
-Coca-Cola, which previously held the top spot, is often viewed as a symbol of Americanization, giving rise to the term "Coca-Cola diplomacy" for anything emblematic of US soft power.
-Fast food is also often viewed as being a symbol of US marketing dominance.
-Companies such as McDonald's, Burger King, Pizza Hut, Kentucky Fried Chicken and Domino's Pizza among others have numerous outlets around the world.
+Many of the world's largest companies, such as Alphabet (Google), Amazon, AT&T, Apple, Coca-Cola, Disney, General Motors, McDonald's, Nike, Meta, Microsoft, Pepsi, and Walmart, were founded and are headquartered in the United States.
+Of the world's 500 largest companies, 124 are headquartered in the U.S. Coca-Cola, which previously held the top spot, is often viewed as a symbol of Americanization, giving rise to the term "Coca-Cola diplomacy" for anything emblematic of U.S. soft power.
+The American fast food industry, the world's first and largest, is also often viewed as being a symbol of U.S. marketing dominance.
+Companies such as McDonald's, Burger King, Pizza Hut, Kentucky Fried Chicken, and Domino's Pizza, among others, have numerous outlets around the world.

-Many of the world's biggest computer companies are also U.S.-based, such as Microsoft, Apple, Intel, HP Inc., Dell and IBM, and much of the software bought worldwide is created by US-based companies.
-Carayannis and Campbell note, "The USA occupies, also in global terms, a very strong position in the software sector."
+Many of the world's biggest computer companies are also U.S.-based, such as Microsoft, Apple, Intel, HP Inc., Dell, and IBM, and much of the software bought worldwide is created by U.S.-based companies.
+Carayannis and Campbell note, "The [United States] occupies, also in global terms, a very strong position in the software sector."

-By 1900, some observers saw "Americanization" as synonymous with progress and innovation.
+Even as far back as 1900, some observers saw "Americanization" as synonymous with progress and innovation.
 In Germany during the 1920s, the American efficiency movement was called "rationalization" and was a powerful social and economic force.
 In part, it looked explicitly at American models, especially Fordism.
 "Rationalization" meant higher productivity and greater efficiency and promised that science would bring prosperity.
 More generally, it promised a new level of modernity and was applied to economic production and consumption as well as public administration.
 Various versions of rationalization were promoted by industrialists and social democrats, by engineers and architects, by educators and academics, by middle-class feminists and social workers, by government officials and politicians of many parties.
 As ideology and practice, rationalization challenged and transformed not only machines, factories, and vast business enterprises but also the lives of middle-class and working-class Germans.

 Department stores threatened the more local businesses, with low prices and chain-managed stores.
-The small businesses were determined and fought back to protect their source of income from the US market.
+The small businesses were determined and fought back to protect their source of income from the U.S. market.

 During the Cold War, Americanization was the method to counter the processes of Sovietization around the world.
 Education, schools, and particularly universities became the main target for Americanization.
 However, resistance to Americanization of the university community restrained it, although it was still much more successful than Sovietization.